RLesser/wordle-twitter-stats/README.md

 # Wordle Twitter Stats

 ## Overview
-This repository holds the data for the wordle twitter project, as well as the python code to automate the data collection and manipulation.
+This repository holds the summarized data for the wordle twitter project, as well as the python code to automate the data collection and manipulation.

 **This project is a follow-up to my Observable-based data exploration, [Wordle, 15 Million Tweets Later](https://observablehq.com/@rlesser/wordle-twitter-exploration)**.